 IAG is dependent on the performance of key suppliers that provide goods and services to our customers and the Group including aircraft, engine, maintenance, airport operations and catering suppliers.

 IAG Procurement, a centralised Group function, provides a supplier management framework to manage individual suppliers by ensuring consistent and compliant governance throughout the supply chain, actively managing key suppliers.

-Key metrics of the 582 aircraft in the IAG fleet were financed using operating leases (at end December 2023)
+Key metrics 16,000

-16,000 individual suppliers
+individual suppliers